What are processing profiles?

-FotoWare has built-in mechanisms for changing image file formats, image resizing, color conversion with ICC profiles, watermarking and sharpening.
-In addition, processing profiles can be used to deliver files to a third-party system which can process the files in any way before delivering them back to FotoWeb.
+FotoWare has built-in mechanisms for changing image file formats, image resizing, color conversion with ICC profiles, watermarking, and sharpening.
+In addition, processing profiles can be used to deliver files to a third-party system that can process them in any way before delivering them back to FotoWeb.

-1. Most of the functionality in processing profiles that is described in the below paragraphs only applies to processing of image file formats.
-FotoWare processing profiles can store images in these output formats: TIF, TIF with JPEG compression, JPEG, EPS JPEG (with TIF preview) and PNG 8 bit.
+- Most of the processing profiles functionality that is described below paragraphs only applies to the processing of image file formats.
+FotoWare processing profiles can store images in these output formats: TIF, TIF with JPEG compression, JPEG, EPS JPEG (with TIF preview), and PNG 8 bit.

-2. For non-image files, users can only apply processing profiles that have been configured for external processing.
-If a profile that involves external processing and image operations (color space, resizing etc) has been assigned to an archive and configured to be applied to all download operations, image processing will be skipped for the non-image files.
+- For non-image files, users can only apply processing profiles that have been configured for external processing.
+If a profile that involves external processing and image operations (color space, resizing, and so on) has been assigned to an archive and configured to be applied to all download operations, image processing will be skipped for the non-image files.

-3. When a processing profile set (a collection of processing profiles from which the user can choose) has been assigned to an archive, a user can only choose from those profiles that involve download of the original asset or external processing when processing non-image formats.
+- When a processing profile set (a collection of processing profiles from which the user can choose) has been assigned to an archive, a user can only choose from those profiles that involve downloading the original asset or external processing when processing non-image formats.

 File format and color space

-Here you can set resizing options.
-You can choose not to change the output size, to resample the image or to simply stamp the file with a resolution or size without altering image data.
+- Here, you can set resizing options for the image.
+You can choose not to change the output size, resample the image, or stamp the file with a resolution or size without altering image data.

-If you would like to add a watermark to all files before they are delivered to the client, you can do that here.
+- Open the Watermarking tab to add a watermark to all files before they are delivered to the client.

-Tip: When creating a watermark you can achieve transparency by making sure those areas have a color value of 128 in R, G and B channels.
+Tip: When creating a watermark, you can achieve transparency by ensuring those areas have a color value of 128 in R, G, and B channels.

-To add unsharp mask to the pictures, check the corresponding box and adjust the Amount, Radius and Threshold settings.
+- Adjust the Amount, Radius, and Threshold settings as required.
 If you are uncertain about the optimum values, try with the default settings first.

 Assigning the processing profile or profile set to an archive